adgellida/ubunsys/README.md

 * Improve ubuntu fonts.

-* Put selector or slider.
+* code in a selector or slider.

-* Add more sounds to system.
+* Add more sounds to the system.

 * Load saved configurations of personalized user installations.

-* Snap, flatpack.
+* Snap, and flatpack packages.

-* Backup user folder
+* Backup user folder.

 * Integer terminal on a widget.
-Recover mainwindows focus.
+Recover main windows focus.

 * Uninstall packages.

 * Regroup files to clean main directory.

 * First add all selected ppas.
 Then apt-fast -y update and finally install all selected packages.
-So, more quick.
+This will be much faster than the standard commands.

-* Save user configuration for use it when you re-open app.
+* Save user configuration for later use, when you re-open the app.

 * Disable keyring.